 Use simple games that include giving simple instructions and offering praise to help engage a brother or sister in play.
 Finding ways for siblings to connect through shared activities may increase the amount of time they spend together and make their time together more enjoyable.

-Many siblings of people with autism learn important life lessons and develop maturity, tolerance, loyalty and empathy as well as increased self-concept and social competence.
+Growing up with a sibling with autism can have a positive impact Many siblings of people with autism learn important life lessons and develop maturity, tolerance, loyalty and empathy as well as increased self-concept and social competence.
 They may talk about taking pride in teaching their siblings and celebrate their siblings’ successes.
 They’re learning important lessons about respecting individual differences, fairness and unconditional love.
+In the words of a sibling of one of our patients, “It opens your eyes to make you sensitive to different people.
+I wouldn’t be the same if I had a regular brother.
+He teaches me a lot, too.”Watch our Awesome Dawson video to learn more about one of our patient’s special bonds with his typically developing sister.

 We recognize that every child is unique and that the content of this article may not work for everyone.
 This content is general information and is not specific medical advice.
 We hope these tips will serve as a jumping-off point for finding the best approach to helping a child with autism.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on the Children’s Healthcare of Atlanta team are independent providers and are not our employees.